-Daily Tests

-Due Date: Each class from classes 1 through 10.
+Daily Tests Due Date: Each class from classes 1 through 10.
 Weight: 20%

 Students will be expected to have read the assigned chapters in the text and other assigned readings and be prepared to write a graded test based on these reading assignments.

-Tests are open in Moodle from 8:30 AM to 11:59 PM on the day of the scheduled class.
-There is one attempt and a 30-minute time limit on each test.
+- Tests are open in Moodle from 8:30 AM to 11:59 PM on the day of the scheduled class. - There is one attempt - There is 30-minute time limit on each test (unless otherwise noted)